brendanboyle87/seal-cori/README.md

 #SealCORI

-SealCORI is an application that helps individuals with a criminal history in Massachusetts determine if they are eligible to seal their records.
+SealCORI is an application that helps individuals with a criminal history in Massachusetts determine if they are eligible to seal their criminal records.
 The app leads users through a multi-part form, determines their eligibility, and if eligible inserts their information into the State PDF form using the pdftk-binary and pdf-forms gem.